 State Children’s Health Insurance Program (CHIP): If you make too much money to qualify for Medicaid, but not enough to purchase insurance, this program may bridge the gap for you.
 This is a program merging state and federal governments to help those who don’t fit into the income bracket for other programs.
 It will provide health insurance for children under the age of 19.
 To see if you qualify, contact the Benefits office.

-Women, Infants, and Children Program (WIC): This is a nutritional program that has a pretty broad eligibility range.
+Women, Infants, and Children Program (WIC): This is a nutritional program and one of the resources that has a pretty broad eligibility range.
 At present, to qualify, a pregnant woman’s income must fit within 185% of the poverty income guidelines.
 If you qualify for Medicaid, you are automatically approved for WIC.
 This program will be available to you throughout your pregnancy and up to six weeks postpartum.
 The program provides nutritional instruction and pays for specific healthy foods.
 This is done by issuing checks or debit-type cards to the recipient which can then be used at most grocery stores for specific food items.
 Contact your local WIC office to apply.

 Supplemental Nutrition Assistance Program (SNAP): This used to be known as the Food Stamp Program and offers nutritional assistance by providing eligible recipients with debit cards to purchase groceries.
 This program is not as strict in the types of food that can be purchased as WIC is.
 It is also not as generous in the eligibility guidelines.
 To be eligible, one’s income must be very close to the poverty guidelines.
 To apply, contact your state SNAP office.